John Wesley Hardin: First killing

 In November 1868, when he was 15, Hardin challenged his uncle Holshousen's former slave, Major "Maje" Holshousen, to a wrestling match, which Hardin won.
 According to Hardin, the following day, Maje "ambushed" him as he rode past shouting at him and waving a stick.
 Hardin drew his revolver and shot Maje five times.
 Hardin wrote in his autobiography that he rode to get help for the wounded man, but Maje died three days later.
 Hardin further wrote that his father did not believe he would receive a fair hearing in the Union-occupied state (where more than a third of the state police were former slaves), so he ordered him into hiding.
 Hardin claimed that, weeks later, the authorities eventually discovered his location, and three Union soldiers were sent to arrest him, at which time he "chose to confront his pursuers" despite having been warned of their approach by an older brother, Joseph.
-At a creek crossing, Hardin claimed to have killed two white men with a shotgun and killed a negro with a pistol:
+At a creek crossing, Hardin claimed to have killed two white men with a shotgun and killed a black man with a pistol: